PNNL-TES/dwp_peyton/README.md

 # dwp_peyton
 R code for [@apeyton_smith](https://twitter.com/apeyton_smith) above/below wetting experiment.
-This processing pipeline, starts with reading CO2/CH4 data as downloaded from the Picarro analyzer, processes it, computes mass-normalized fluxes and cumulative respired C, does some QC, and generates figures and statistics.
+This pipeline starts with reading CO2/CH4 data as downloaded from the Picarro analyzer, processes it, computes mass-normalized fluxes and cumulative respired C, does some QC, and generates figures and statistics.

 This code makes heavy use of the [dplyr](https://github.com/hadley/dplyr) package.
-All scripts write log files that includes dates, package and R version numbers, diagnostics, etc. They are designed to be run in numerical order.
+All scripts write log files that include dates, package and R version numbers, diagnostics, etc. They are designed to be run in numerical order.

 # What these scripts do
 ## `0-functions.R`